 The Revolut card allows you to spend money abroad without any fees.
-But is it the best option out there?
+But is it the best card for spending abroad?

 I’m not sure about you, but one of the last things I think of when booking my holiday is how I will spend when I get there.
 The chances are, you won’t want to take a load of cash with you on the plane.
 If you take your debit card, every time you withdraw cash you’ll be charged a fee.
 You could change money at the airport, but you will always get terrible value.
 So why not try the Revolut card?

 It is a prepaid card from Mastercard.
 It’s controlled using an app on your phone.
 The app allows you to load and withdraw funds from the card in seconds.